WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10153-Unlock-the-power-of-grammatical-agreement.md

 Discover how you can use automatic grammatical agreement in your apps and games to create inclusive and more natural-sounding expressions.
 We’ll share best practices for working with Foundation, showcase examples in multiple languages, and demonstrate how to use these APIs to enhance the user experience for your apps.

-For an introduction to automatic grammatical agreement, watch “What’s new in Foundation” from WWDC21.

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)